news

 life in a day: information

-• The working title of the album was Children Of The Game, a Jean Cocteau reference.
+• The working title of the album was Children Of The Game (a Jean Cocteau reference).
+Although this working title was dropped, a song was eventually recorded with that title.

 • Their first choice of producer was John Cale.
 Arista vetoed this suggestion.